PROxZIMA/Sweet-Pop/README.md

 2) You can set any background in the toolbox.
 Edit `--tabbar-gradient-color` in [`userChrome.css`](./userChrome.css) to a static color or linear-background or any SVG `¯\_༼ •́ ͜ʖ •̀ ༽_/¯`.

+3) You can change `--tab-radius` and `--tab-border-width` to increase/decrease tab border radius and width respectively to match `normal` and `touch` density.

-3) To disable any of the `script/*.uc.js` either disable it from `Toolbar Menu > Tools > userscripts > script` or rename `*.uc.js` to `*`.
+4) To disable any of the `script/*.uc.js` either disable it from `Toolbar Menu > Tools > userscripts > script` or rename `*.uc.js` to `*`.
 Restart ***twice***, every time you enable/disable the script.
 Following are the `about:config` option to configure scrollbars, toolbox.

     - `Floating scrollbars` -> `userChromeJS.floatingScrollbar.enabled`.
     - `Floating toolbox` -> `userChromeJS.floatingToolbox.enabled`.

-4) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste
+5) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste

-5) For adding your own customizations make changes in `myChanges.css` file under `css` folder.
+6) For adding your own customizations make changes in `myChanges.css` file under `css` folder.

-6) If something breaks on your system then please raise a issue
+7) If something breaks on your system then please raise a issue

-7) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.
+8) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.

 ## Credits
 - I started with this amazing material theme : [MaterialFox](https://github.com/muckSponge/MaterialFox) by [muckSponge](https://github.com/muckSponge)